 Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 The private equity market has changed, and we’re often asked if firms are evolving fast enough to keep up.
-The answer is different at every firm, but one universal truth stands out — PE firms cannot afford to be just a financial partner; they have to do their homework much earlier in the deal process to win.
+The answer is different at every firm, but one universal truth stands out—PE firms cannot afford to be just a financial partner; they have to do their homework much earlier in the deal process in order to win deals.
 Developing a solid sector thesis, also known as an investment thesis, is one of the best ways to demonstrate your expertise and stand out as a preferred buyer.

 According to a recent report filed by Preqin, valuations remain the number one concern among fund managers, and 58% of those surveyed report that pricing for portfolio companies is higher than it was a year ago.
 With company valuations climbing higher and higher, there are more dollars chasing fewer deals, and attractive investments are increasingly difficult to source.